 The world’s landfills and waterways are overflowing with waste, especially non-biodegradable plastics, and governments around the globe are looking to reduce plastic waste.
 Bali recently enacted a “no plastics” rule to reduce the use of single-use plastic, like plastic shopping bags and water bottles.
 Pacific World event attendees in Bali will help clean up discarded plastics and promote the use of recycled and recyclable bottles and bags.

 France has been on the forefront of environmental action for over a decade and is committed to being carbon neutral by 2050.
 To get there, France is working to recycle 50% of its waste by 2020.
 Working with a local artist, guests at Pacific World events will form teams to create up-cycled art from discarded objects and materials, like plastic, cardboard, glass, metal and more.

 Over the past several years, Singapore has been lifting up its citizens with disabilities through the development of employment opportunities and support and has pledged to invest $400 million over the next 5 years.
-Pacific World is supporting local social businesses, like the Enabling Village, a project that celebrates Singapore’s diversity of abilities, and organizes bespoke experiences for meetings and events.
+Pacific World is supporting local social businesses that celebrates Singapore’s diversity of abilities, and organizes bespoke experiences for meetings and events.

 In the UK, Pacific World is helping to mitigate two problems – food waste and food insecurity.
 13 billion pounds of edible food goes to landfill each year; while some 320,000 people are homeless and unable to afford healthy, nutritious food on a consistent basis.
 Pacific World has collaborated to develop cooking activities utilizing overlooked ingredients to prepare home-cooked meals and distributing them to homeless shelters and soup kitchens.